callezenwaka/callezenwaka.github.io/README.md

 ### Hi, I'm Callis 👋🏾

 Glad that you came around.
-I am a PM on Enterprise Cloud Applications, Data Privacy & Emerging Technologies 👨🏿‍💻 ☁️.
+I work at the interface between Enterprise Cloud Applications, Data Privacy & Emerging Technologies 👨🏿‍💻 ☁️.

 I am excited about the use of Emerging Technology and Enterprise Cloud Applications to solve real life problems.